GH057W47CH3R/CS121_Project/README.md

 - Record := The data type of the information stored per person.
 - RecordArray := is an array of records with an associated size and capacity.
 - AppState := The state of the app which includes RecordArray.
+- UIManager := Holds input/output stream references and provides a ui_loop function which
+the primary interaction loop.

 ![class diagram](assets/diagram.png)